W

 Here's something agencies rarely realize:

-German procurement teams remember vendors for years.
+German procurement teams often remember vendors for years.

 One failed project: